qnngroup/qnngds/docs/user/index.rst

 Welcome to qnngds documentation!
 ===================================

-``qnngds`` is a toolbox built on top of phidl for device design in the `QNN group <https://qnn-rle.mit.edu/>`_.
-It is made for helping in the design of gds files.
+``qnngds`` is a toolbox built on top of `phidl <https://phidl.readthedocs.io/en/latest/index.html>``_ for device design in the `QNN group <https://qnn-rle.mit.edu/>`_.
+It is made to assist with production of GDS files and facilitate easier sharing of layout-generation code between users with different fabrication processes.

 .. note::

    This project is under active development.
+Expect large breaking changes with major releases.

 General description
 -------------------